fauzymadani/salut/README.md

 ### Configuration
 Salut does not feature a config file.
 Thus, you have to edit the source code to modify `salut`.
 To set your own applications, edit the `options` variable in `int main`.
+You can change the `prefix` char using the prefix variable.

 ```cpp
 vector<tuple<string, string, string, string>> options = {